 The gauge-fixing algorithm here turns out to be more involved than in a conventional Faddeev-Popov formalism for irreducible theories, because it includes gauge fixing for original gauge fields, gauge fixing for ghosts and the corresponding ghosts for ghosts.
-Even for first-stage reducible theories, for which the hierarchy of structure functions of the gauge algebra terminates at the first step (when there is no higher order zero vectors for reducibility generators -- zero vectors of original gauge generators), this gauge-fixing procedure involves, apart the usual gauge conditions, at least three extra gauge-fixing elements and the construction of a special projector in the gauge-breaking term of the theory.
-Main result for the one-loop effective action of gauge theories of the first-stage reducibility is assembled in the sequence of equations (\ref{Z_1loop_1st})-(\ref{Xalphai}) of Sect.\ref{SSect:BV_EA}.
+Even for first-stage reducible theories\HIDE{, for which the hierarchy of structure functions of the gauge algebra terminates at the first step} (when there is no higher-order zero vectors for reducibility generators --- zero vectors of original gauge generators)\HIDE{,} this gauge-fixing procedure involves, apart from the usual gauge conditions, at least three extra gauge-fixing elements and the construction of a special projector in the gauge-breaking term of the theory.
+The main result for the one-loop effective action of gauge theories of the first-stage reducibility is assembled in the sequence of Eqs.\,(\ref{Z_1loop_1st})--(\ref{Xalphai}) of Sec.\,\ref{SSect:BV_EA}.

-Then in Sect.\ref{Sect:RestrictingAndReducibility} we explain how reducible gauge structure with linearly dependent generators arises in theories with restricted configuration space of gauge fields.
-In particular, we raise the question why and when constraining this space can be regarded merely as a partial gauge fixing, or on the contrary forming a new physical theory inequivalent to the parental one.
-It turns out that the answer is based on the rank of a special {\em gauge restriction operator}.
+Then in Sec.\,\ref{Sect:Restricting_and_Reducibility} we explain how a reducible gauge structure with linearly-dependent generators arises in theories with restricted configuration space of gauge fields.
+In particular, we raise the question why and when constraining this space can be regarded merely as a partial gauge fixing, or on the contrary, forming a new physical theory inequivalent to the parental one.
+It turns out that the answer is based on the rank of a special \emph{gauge-restriction operator}.
 The rank deficiency of this operator, or the presence of its nontrivial zero modes, signifies new physics of a restricted theory as compared to the parental model whose field space is subject to restriction.
-This gauge restriction operator allows one to construct the projector on the space of residual gauge symmetries.
-Projected gauge generators form the algebra which is closed as long as the original parental theory has a closed algebra both on and off shell.
+This gauge-restriction operator allows one to construct the projector on the space of residual gauge symmetries.
+The projected gauge generators form the algebra which is closed as long as the original parental theory has a closed algebra both on and off shell.